zk120941/Python-Instagram-Bot/README.md

 ```
 The bot will now open a chrome browser and begin commenting on photos.
 The delay between posts and total posts is pre-set, but can be customized.

+Delays by default:

+1 comment every 36 seconds
+After 1 hour of commenting, pause for 30 minutes.

 ## Contributing

 Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.